tristanseifert/TSAppKit/README.md

 Panels' views may be of differing sizes, both in the X and Y directions: the controller automatically adjusts the window's size to account for this.
 However, it is standard practice to maintain a constant width, and change only the height.

+## TSMouseTrackingView
+A custon NSView subclass that sets up a tracking rectangle for its bounds, and issues notifications when the mouse enters or leaves its bounds, as well for mouse down and mouse up events.

 ## License
 See `LICENSE.md` for licensing information.
 If you use this library, just add a little line somewhere that you found this helpful.
 A link would be nice, but it's not required—just don't go claiming it as your own work!